-NPS IS NOT ENOUGH TO UNDERSTAND TODAY’S CUSTOMER EXPERIENCE
+NPS IS NOT ENOUGH TO MEASURE TODAY’S CUSTOMER EXPERIENCE

 In the past few years, the ‘smart folks in the room’ at McKinsey, BCG, Bain, Harvard Business School, and Gartner and Forrester have drawn a straight line between CX Metrics and profitability, revenue growth, and market positioning.
 Many in the C-Suite are still drawn to NPS for its simplicity but evangelists of the growing CX revolution warn of the lack of insight into actual customer behavior.
 They routinely highlight the vast quantities of unutilized data that many companies are sitting on.
 When that data is deciphered, companies can be empowered with tangible effects on their bottom line that get executives to sit up and take notice.

-This is especially true in large-scale B2B relationships where a single customer/vendor contract can be worth large, make-or-break sums, and many active engagement points are involved across organizations.
-Knowing whether that vendor would promote your business to a friend has little bearing on contract security amid the heightened competition and price fluctuation of a quickly changing world.
+Knowing whether that vendor would promote your business to a friend has little bearing on contract security amid (1) the heightened competition and (2) price fluctuation of a quickly changing world.

-Measuring client experience based on behavioral, psychographic, and fact-based data is a mouth full, but the statistics prove that it works.
-To accomplish this, many Fortune 500 companies have already committed to developing robust CX teams and even implementing company wide customer experience data gathering training.
+The statistics prove measuring client experience behavioral, psychographic, and fact-based data is worth it.
+Many Fortune 500 companies have already committed to developing robust CX data training.
 For many others, who may not have the human capital for extended periods of trial and error, technology can be the answer.
-CX measurement platforms can be used to measure, make sense of, and integrate customer data into actionable insight.
+CX measurement platforms can be used to measure and integrate customer data into actionable insights.

 Measure the Right Data in B2B Customer Experience